 Prior to workforce planning an organization should evaluate its mission and vision to ensure they accurately represent the purpose of their existence and their future direction.
 The mission and vision will guide the direction of the workforce at all levels within the organization.

 The culture of an organization is directly related to its value system.
-Core values will guide an organization as to the actions and behaviors that are expected.
+Core values will guide the actions and behaviors that are expected.
 Once the mission and vision have been reviewed, the values should be evaluated to ensure that they will consistently guide staff to act and make decisions in a manner that supports the organizational culture.

-A job classification system is a structure for objectively and accurately defining and evaluating the duties, responsibilities, tasks, and authority level of a job/position.
-There are job families within the structure which identify a series of positions, within the same classification, that are identified by increased levels of responsibility.
+A job classification system is a structure for objectively and accurately defining and evaluating the duties, responsibilities, tasks and authority level of a position.

 Each position should include a thorough description of job responsibilities, including the knowledge, skills, experience and education required to succeed.
-This system should be reviewed on a regular basis to ensure the system reflects accurate responsibilities and expectations.
+This system should be reviewed on a regular basis to ensure it reflects role clarity, accurate responsibilities and expectations.

-CI programs operate as learning organizations, developing the skill sets within its staff to teach both the technical skills and soft skills to the offender workforce.
-Training should include identifying and addressing criminogenic risk/needs factors for offenders which are associated with maintaining a gainful attachment to the workforce.
-Operating a CI organization on the premise “you cannot teach what you do not know” will guide the ongoing development of staff to ensure they are role models for both the civilian and offenders working in the program.
-Identifying and developing competencies in the following areas will promote a best in class environment:
+CI programs operate as learning organizations, developing staff skill sets to teach both the technical and soft skills to the incarcerated workforce.
+Training should include identifying and addressing criminogenic risk/needs factors for incarcerated individuals which are associated with maintaining a gainful attachment to the workforce.
+Operating a CI organization on the premise “you cannot teach what you do not know” will guide the ongoing development of staff to ensure they are role models for both the civilian and incarcerated individuals working in the program.
+Identifying and developing competencies in the following areas will promote a best-in-class environment:

-The competencies of the current and projected workforce should be assessed, which may include interests, skills, values and personality.
-These assessments allow gaps in skill sets to be identified and to gauge organizational compatibility.
-Options for filling the gaps can be identified and the selected approaches planned, organized and implemented.
-These alternatives may include reassigning staff to new roles, developing and training current staff, hiring staff with the required competencies and creating new structural opportunities.
+The competencies of the workforce should be assessed, which may include interests, skills, values and personality.
+These assessments allow gaps in skill sets to be identified and gauge organizational compatibility.
+Options for filling the gaps may require reassigning staff to new roles, training, hiring staff with the required competencies and creating new structural opportunities.

-As a CI navigates the process noted above, having technical experts identified for each position will occur when recruiting and hiring.
-In the case of current staff or ongoing development, technical skills can be obtained through formal educational institutes, certifying organizations or technical organizations.
+When recruiting and hiring, identify the technical skills required for each position.
+In the case of current staff, technical skills can be obtained through formal educational institutions or certifying organizations.

-CI staff are in a unique position because their role is to help individuals see that they can change and provide them with the tools necessary to sustain the change.
-Sustainable change comes through the ability of one to influence behavior.
-Ongoing leadership development should focus on the following areas:
+CI staff are in a unique position because their role is to help individuals realize that they can change and provide them with the tools necessary to sustain the change.
+Sustainable change comes through the ability to influence behavior.
+Ongoing staff development should focus on the following areas: